 Though many professionals consider an MBA alongside degrees like those discussed above, an MBA provides a much different focus of study.
 This degree offers students a broad exposure to the concepts and mechanics of running a business.
 While this typically includes some financial and economic concepts, the program also incorporates courses such as marketing, strategic decision making, management, organizational behavior, innovation, and more.

-As such, earning an MBA tends to make more sense for aspiring entrepreneurs or professionals who are interested in moving into management and leadership positions within an organization.
+Earning an MBA tends to make more sense for aspiring entrepreneurs or professionals who are interested in moving into management and leadership positions within an organization.

-How to Choose the Right Degree for You
+How to choose the right degree for you

 If you are unsure which of the three degrees is the right one for you, the following two questions can help.